Top US officials emerge from China trade talks touting ‘substantial progress’ and ‘deal’ | News Channel 3-12

 The current 145% tariff rate has sent shipments from China into the United States plunging by 60%, according to Ryan Petersen, CEO of Flexport, a logistics and freight forwarding broker.

 The combination of fewer goods coming in and increased costs on imports that do arrive has already started pushing up prices for Americans.
-Goldman Sachs analysts said Thursday that a key measure of inflation would effectively double to 4% by year end because of Trump’s trade war.
+Goldman Sachs analysts said Thursday that a key measure of inflation would effectively double to 4% by the year’s end because of Trump’s trade war.

 And with ships carrying goods under the 145% tariffs now coming into port, a trade deal wouldn’t lower prices immediately.